 - Start + Select: Enter main debug mode

-- L + A: Changes the first unknown value on the title screen with Debug Mode Activated.
-Goes until E. For some reason increase by 2 values each press
+- L + A: Changes the first unknown value on the title screen with Debug Mode activated.
+Goes until E. For some reason increases by 2 values with each press.

 The Battle Mode track order is the same as the April 13 build, with the presence of a Choco Island themed Battle Course 3, which would later be supplanted by the final game's Donut Plains themed Battle Course 1.